 Causes of Vascular Dementia

-Vascular dementia can occur suddenly after a stroke, or in the case of several minor strokes or other conditions, smaller blood vessels can be affected over time so initial changes can be subtle.
+You can develop Vascular dementia suddenly after a stroke or in the case of several mini strokes or other conditions.
+Smaller blood vessels can be affected over time so initial changes can be subtle.
 As damage to the small vessels in the brain continues or worsens, symptoms increase and become more noticeable.
-Other than stroke or brain hemorrhage, conditions that can lead to vascular dementia include high blood pressure, hardening of the arteries, diabetes or lupus.
+Other than stroke or brain hemorrhage, conditions leading to Vascular dementia include high blood pressure, hardening of the arteries, diabetes, or lupus.

-Early signs of small vessel damage can be difficult to diagnose and similar to Alzheimer’s including:
+Early signs of small vessel damage can be challenging to diagnose and similar to Alzheimer’s, including: